busyapedao/zkpayroll-contract/README.md

 ### 1.Batch Pay
 <div align="center"><img src="./doc/batchpay.png"></div>
 <p>If there're 100 salaries to pay, it needs 100 Txs, use batchPay, it only need 1 Tx.</p>
-<p>IThis is the basic feature, it can also use to hide the high salary.</p>
+<p>This is the basic feature, it can also use to hide the high salary.</p>

 ##### e.g. someone's salary is 10000 USDT (so high~), the admin ask him for 5 wallets to receive payment, every transation is no more than 2000 USDT in bathPay, is someone's salary more than 2000 USDT?
 No one knows.<br>
 <br>